Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

-We now analyze the proposed algorithm.
-The $\gamma$-aggressive algorithm can guarantee each item to be accepted with a probability of $1/3$. \begin{thm} For any $\gamma\in (0,1/3]$, the $\gamma$-aggressive algorithm is feasible for any instance of the hard constraint KOCRS problem. \end{thm} \begin{proof} To analyze the $\gamma$-aggressive algorithm, we consider the following procedure: \begin{enumerate} \item Draw $X_1,\ldots, X_n$ and $X'_1,\ldots, X'_n$ independently each from the item size distributions $F_1,\ldots,F_n$. \item Set $T$ to $1$.
+We show that the $\gamma$-aggressive algorithm can guarantee each item to be accepted with a probability of $1/3$. \begin{thm} For any $\gamma\in (0,1/3]$, the $\gamma$-aggressive algorithm is feasible for any instance of the hard constraint KOCRS problem. \end{thm} \begin{proof} To analyze the $\gamma$-aggressive algorithm, we consider the following procedure: \begin{enumerate} \item Draw $X_1,\ldots, X_n$ and $X'_1,\ldots, X'_n$ independently each from the item size distributions $F_1,\ldots,F_n$. \item Set $T$ to $1$.
 If $\sum_{i=1}^nX_i\le 1$, return $T$.
 Otherwise, let $k$ be the smallest index such that $\sum_{i=1}^k X_i>1$. \item Increment $T$ by $1$.
 If $X'_k+\sum_{i=k+1}^nX_i\le 1$, return $T$.
 Otherwise, let $\ell$ be the smallest index such that $X'_k+\sum_{i=k+1}^\ell X_i>1$. \item Set $k$ to $\ell$ and repeat step $3$. \end{enumerate} We shall explain the correspondence between this procedure and our algorithm.
 The algorithm prioritizes the selection of sample paths in order of high knapsack utilization.
-Hence, the measure of sample paths where the usage of the knapsack is in $(0,1]$ is always at most $\gamma$.
+Hence, the probability that the utilization of the knapsack is in $(0,1]$ is always at most $\gamma$.
 Consequently, the algorithm tries to insert an item if the usage of the knapsack is in $(0,1]$.
 For sample paths where an item is inserted, we may assume that the algorithm will try to insert the next item.
-The sample paths of measure $\gamma$ in which the first item is inserted correspond to step 2.
+The sample paths of $\gamma$ in which the first item is inserted correspond to step 2.

-If there are sample paths with capacity violations for an item, the algorithm selects sample paths of the corresponding measure without item insertions.
+If there are sample paths with capacity violations for an item, the algorithm selects sample paths of the corresponding proportion without item insertions.
 In the procedure, step 2 with $\sum_{i=1}^k X_i>1$ corresponds to such a sample path with a capacity violation at $k$th item (with item sizes $X_1,\dots,X_k$).
 Step 3 corresponds to a newly selected sample path (with item sizes $X_k',X_{k+1},\dots,X_{\ell}$).
 The value $T$ represents the number of sample paths required to process the items when $(X_1,\dots,X_n,X'_1,\dots,X'_n)$ occurs.
-Thus, $\gamma\cdot\mathbb{E}[T]$ corresponds to the total measure of sample paths needed for the algorithm.
+Thus, $\gamma\cdot\mathbb{E}[T]$ corresponds to the total amount of sample paths needed for the algorithm.
 It is sufficient to keep this value at most $1$ to guarantee the feasibility.